shipyardapp/Shipyard-Documentation/docs/blueprint-library/slack/slack-send-message.md

 Send a Slack message to any channel or DM, alerting any user in your company.

-To have Shipyard dynamically parse and output the contents of a file, you can include the filename in this format: `{{text:file.txt}}`
+To have Platform dynamically parse and output the contents of a file, you can include the filename in this format: `{{text:file.txt}}`

 ## Variables